garfix/richard-readthedocs/docs/source/introduction/composition.md

 The meaning of a sentence or phrase can be composed of the meaning of its constituent phrases.
 Known as [Frege's principle](https://en.wikipedia.org/wiki/Principle_of_compositionality), this is the basis of deriving the meaning of a sentence.

-It was Richard Montague who first showed that lambda calculus can be used to compose the meaning of a phrase by applying a function on the meanings of its child phrases.
-This __Montague grammar__ is often used to compose compound predicate logic expressions which are declarative in nature.
-This library, on the other hand, uses the same principle to create and run executable code.

 A grammar rule can be extended with a __semantic attachment__, expressed by the "sem" key, which expresses the meaning of the phrase covered by the rule.
-In this library the attachments take the form of a Python function.
+In this library the attachments take the form of lists of atoms.
+The atom is implemented as a Python tuple.

+An atom is a combination of a predicate with some arguments.
+Examples are `('river', E1)`, `('give', E1, E2, E3)`.
+The arguments may be variables (as in the example) or values.

+Most sems are lists of atoms.
+This allows us to combine sems by simply adding the lists.
+Sems that don't need to be combinable can just be single atoms, or even simple values.

 ## Code structure